An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 #7.
 Crawling

-For the search engines to index and rank a site, they need to crawl its pages first.
+For search engines to index and rank a site, they need to crawl its pages first.
 Google, for example, releases a bot to crawl a site by executing internal links.

 Errors, broken pages, overuse of JavaScript, or a complex site architecture might derail the bot from accessing critical content or use up the available crawl budget trying to figure out your site.